Near Ekalaka in Carter County, Montana — The American West (Mountains)

 American Indians collected this flowering herb, also called echinacea, and used it to fight infectious diseases.

 This hardy tree can grow on top of sandstone because its roots reach down to the soil through crevices in the rock.

 The large seed pods of this sandy soil-loving plant resemble egg-shaped balloons freckled with red, purple or green.

 Erected by Medicine Rocks State Park.

 Location.
-46° 2.513′ N, 104° 28.764′ W. Marker is near Ekalaka, Montana, in Carter County.
-Marker can be reached from Park Entrance Road.
-The marker is on the trail leading from the parking lot at the end of Park Entrance Road.
+46° 2.631′ N, 104° 28.529′ W. Marker is near Ekalaka, Montana, in Carter County.
+Marker is on Park Entrance Road near State Highway 7, on the right when traveling west.
+The marker is in Medicine Rock State Park.
+It is on a trail leading north off of Entrance Park Road.
 Touch for map.
 Marker is in this post office area: Ekalaka MT 59324, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are Prairie Island (approx. ¼ mile away); A River Ran Through It (approx. 0.6 miles away); Home on the Range (approx. 0.7 miles away); A Fantastically Beautiful Place: The Medicine Rocks (approx. one mile away); Ekalaka (approx. 9.9 miles away); First National Bank of Ekalaka/Rickard Hardware Building (approx. 11 miles away).
+At least 6 other markers are within 12 miles of this marker, measured as the crow flies.
+Inyan-oka-la-ka (approx. ¼ mile A River Ran Through It (approx. 0.4 miles away); Home on the Range (approx. 0.6 miles away); A Fantastically Beautiful Place: The Medicine Rocks (approx. 0.8 miles away); Ekalaka (approx. 10.1 miles away); First National Bank of Ekalaka/Rickard Hardware Building (approx. 11.2 miles away).